 The differences between the aforementioned orders are significant.
-A TRO is a civil injunction in civil court; an Order for Protection is a family court order, usually protecting one member of a family from another family member; a Harassment Restraining Order is similar to an OFP, but an HRO is a civic injunction used for non-family members.
+A TRO is a civil procedure in court determined by civil code; an Order for Protection is a family court order, usually protecting one member of a family from another family member; a Civil Harassment Restraining Order is similar to an OFP, but an HRO is a civic injunction used for non-family members.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.